SigmaHQ/pySigma-plugin-directory/README.md

 ## Versioning

-The `v0` in the file name refers to the format version like APIs do.
+The `v1` in the file name refers to the format version like APIs do.
 Versions from 1 will be always backwards compatible and contain only additions.
 Breaking changes will increase the version number.

-Version 0 has a special role for work in progress until the plugin system is done and working to have some flexibility while development.
-You can use it, but things might break in the initial release.
-Version 0 shouldn't exist for more than few months (pessimistic estimate).

 ## Format